FedNow Service: Leveraging Real-Time Payments Across the U.S.

 Getting ready for FedNow is not a one-step process.

-It requires planning, coordination, and a clear understanding of your institution’s infrastructure and goals.
+It requires planning.
+To do this effectively, you’ve got to have a clear understanding of your institution’s infrastructure and goals.

 Readiness Steps for Financial Institutions